MevrikN/Angilia_Hybrid/README.md

 To run this automation script you should have Cucumber for Java and Gherkin plugin to execute.
 In pom.xml , there are many dependencies which should help this framework to run successfully.
 Please do not change version of any dependency file.

-To run testcases by @tagname you can give @tag anme to RunCuke class.
+To run testcases by @tagname you can give @tag name to RunCuke class.